 It’s actually a glacial process from preliminary observations to a point where scientists accept it as the consensus–there’s never really a moment when it becomes a consensus until you’ve passed that point.

-Scientific consensus is a lot less formal, and much more reliant upon the quality and quantity of evidence.
-There is debating about the evidence, but usually through more research, and questioning and answering of new ideas.
+The scientific consensus is a lot less formal, and much more reliant upon the quality and quantity of evidence.
+There is no “debate” about the evidence.

 If you want to dispute this, then you need the accumulated hundreds of thousands of research years of evidence from thousands of real scientists–and then you better be willing to argue your contradicting views in the scientific world, not by being some talking head on Fox News without any real scientific credentials.

 Scientific deniers, those who refuse to accept the volume of scientific data without offering the same amount and quality of evidence, are the evil twins of real science.

 Now I want to be absolutely clear – the scientific consensus can be overturned.
 But it’s not a vote, nor is it a debate.
 It is scientific evidence of equal or better quality and quantity than what established the consensus.
 And since science is not dogmatic and close-minded, there can be a glacial change from one consensus to another.
 And it’s rare because arriving at the consensus is based on such huge volumes of evidence, it generally is considered a fact.